kata-ai/kata-platform-docs/docs/tutorial/integration-chatbot-with-nl-studio.md

 ## Introduction

 In this tutorial, we will create a simple conversation bot and integrated to NL studio.
 For pre-condition, you must create a bot by follow this tutorial in here [Bot studio tutorial](/tutorial/bot-studio/).
 You will create a NLModel which able to process pizza ordering orders.
-Further explanation for NLStudio, you may see in here [NL Studio Guideline - English](/tutorial/nl-studio/)
+Further explanation for NLStudio, you may see in here [NL Studio Guideline](/tutorial/nl-studio/)

 Let's start !